SanteriHelminen/balancer_dynamic_fees/README.md

 This project uses DBT with DuckDB local data warehouse.

 Running the models locally requires around 100GB of hard drive space and 24GB of RAM.
-As a reference, all models take around 1.5h to run on a 16GB M1 Macbook.
+As a reference, all models take around 3h to run on a 16GB M1 Macbook.

+Mainnet and other models can be run separately.

 ### 1. Setup